Peter Walker (racing driver): Sports Car Ace

 Walker performances of the hills brought him to the attention of Lofty England, the manager of Jaguar's sports car racing team, rewarded him with a drive in a Jaguar XK120 in this newly launched car's first race at Silverstone in 1949.
 Walker finished second, but won at same event 12 months later, in an alloy-bodied works-prepared XK120.

 After the success of XK120, they developed an endurance racing version, the XK120C, or C-Type and need a driver.
-Walker was approached and with it, Jaguar embarked on their first racing program aimed at winning the 24 Heures du Mans outright.
+Walker was approached and with it, Jaguar embarked on their first racing programme aimed at winning the 24 Heures du Mans outright.
 On its first attempt, just six weeks after completion, Walker achieved the victory for which he is best remembered, when he and co-driver, Whitehead won the 1951 race.
 Of the three entered, they filled the top three positions after four hours.
 However, after just 50 laps, only Walker's remained in the race.
 The victory providing the Coventry marque with much publicity and acclaim.

 Still nursing his burns from the British Grand Prix, Walker dismissed them as little more than "a bit of a nuisance", he arrived at Dundrod to race a C-Type in the RAC Tourist Trophy.
 Jaguar cleaned up, taking all three places in the podium.
 As for Walker, he finished in a dutiful second behind Moss.

 In the 1953 race, he shared his works C-Type with Stirling Moss, and the pair led in the early stages until the engine problems intervened.
 Moss pitted on lap 20, and the mechanics set to work.
 The problem was only solved after a second stop, when the mechanics changed a blocked fuel filter.
 Moss and Walker would finish second, four laps down on their winning teammates, Rolt and Duncan Hamilton.
 This would be the closest Walker would ever get to a second victory at Le Mans.